padrinobook/padrinobook/02-job-vacancy-application.md

 TBD: Find a way to run ar:migrate for all environments (mainly production and test)

-If you run your tests with `padrino rake spec` everything should be fine.
+If you run your tests with `padrino rake spec`, everything should be fine.

 ### Creating Connection Between User And Job Offer Model

-Since we now have created our two main models, it's time to define associations between our models.
-A associations makes common operations like deleting or updating data in our relational database easier.
-A nice side effect is that your code becomes much easier to maintain and easy to change.
-Just imagine that we have a user in our application that has many job offers in our system.
-Now this customers decides that he wants wants to cancel his account.
-Of course, all his job offers should also disappear in the system.
-One solution would be to delete the user by id and delete all entries in the job offer by the id of the user.
-If we are using associations between our models we can set up rules that says: "If I delete this user from the system, delete automatically all corresponding job for this user".
+Since we now have created our two main models, it's time to define associations between.
+Associations make common operations like deleting or updating data in our relational database easier.
+Just imagine that we have a user in our application that added many job offers in our system.
+Now this customers decides that he wants to cancel his account.
+We decide that all his job offers should also disappear in the system.
+One solution would be to delete the user, remember his id, and delete all job offers entries that originate from this id.
+This manual effort disappears when associations are used: It becomes as easy as "If I delete this user from the system, delete automatically all corresponding job for this user".

-**has_many**:

-This ass ...
+We will quickly browse through the associations.

+**has_many**

+This association is the most commonly used one.
+It does exactly as it tells us: One object has many other objects.
+We define the association between the user and the job offers as shown in the following expression:

 {: lang="ruby" }